HAN767/XwinTox/README.md

-XwinTox and Toxaemia are free software; XwinTox is available under the Peer Production Licence (see CPYRIGHT) and Toxaemia (in this context referring to all code found within the toxaemia_src folder) may be used under the provisions of the Peer Production Licence or the GPL version 3.0 or later (see FSF.org).
+XwinTox and Toxaemia are free software; XwinTox is available under the Peer Production Licence (see CPYRIGHT) and Toxaemia (in this context referring to all code found within the toxaemia_src folder) may be used under the provisions of the Peer Production Licence or the GPL version 3.0 or later, which may be found in full form in CPYRIGHT.ALT within the toxaemia_src folder.
+LibSunshine, the Sunshine Software Support Library, may be used under the provisions of the ZLib Licence, a copy of which is included within the file CPYRIGHT within the libsunshine_src folder.

 Building